-Even et al. describe a dual mode IEEE multiplier-a pipelined unit capable of producing one double-precision or two single-precision multiplications every clock cycle with a three cycle latency [3].
+Even et al. (1997) describe a dual mode IEEE multiplier-a pipelined unit capable of producing one double-precision or two single-precision multiplications every clock cycle with a three cycle latency.
 The authors argue that the reuse of substructure yields a cheap device that performs well for both precisions.
 They further claim that the single precision mode is particularly useful for SIMD applications, like graphics, because it is conducive to systems on which the same operation is regularly repeated on large numbers of data points.

-Guerra et al. explore built-in-self-repair (BISR) and its application to fault tolerance, manufacturability, and application-specific programmable processor design [4].
+Guerra et al. (1998) explore built-in-self-repair (BISR) and its application to fault tolerance, manufacturability, and application-specific programmable processor design.
 Previous work in the area of dynamic repair had made use of specialized redundant units to replace damaged units; their paper describes the synthesis of more general units that can replace any of several units on a chip when damage is detected.
 The authors coin the term HBISR (heterogeneous BISR) for the technique.

-A morphable multiplier is a device capable of performing either a floating point multiply or add using the same hardware structure [2].
+A morphable multiplier is a device capable of performing either a fixed point multiply or add using the same hardware structure (Chiricescu et al. 2002).
 Morphable multipliers require less area than the sum of the area needed for a separate multiplier and adder (in fact, they require only slightly more than a multiplier alone), while imposing negligible performance penalties.

 Metrics like area, performance, and power are easily quantified, but it is less obvious how to measure the increasingly important metric of hardware flexibility.
-Compton and Hauck have defined a testing method and quantification metric for flexibility of reconfigurable hardware [5].
-Other examples of relevant research in reconfigurable hardware include Kim et al. [6] and Chiou et al. [7].
+Compton and Hauck have defined a testing method and quantification metric for flexibility of reconfigurable hardware (Compton and Hauck 2004).
+Other examples of relevant research in reconfigurable hardware include Kim et al. (1997), Chiou et al. (2005).

-The work in this paper makes use of Brook [8], a stream-based programming language which allows the programmer to write general-purpose applications for a GPU without worrying about the sometimes byzantine details of GPU programming.
-Our experiments all use Chromium [9] to intercept and analyze streams of graphics commands made by real applications.
+The work in this paper makes use of Brook (Buck et al. 2004), a stream-based programming language which allows the programmer to write general-purpose applications for a GPU without worrying about the sometimes byzantine details of GPU programming.
+Our experiments all use Chromium (Humphreys et al. 2002) to intercept and analyze streams of graphics commands made by real applications.
 The primary advantage of using Chromium is that we ensure that our workloads are not contrived.
-Although we use Brook and Chromium without modification, we have enhanced the Qsilver graphics architectural simulator [10, 11] to model the necessary aspects of the fragment pipeline.
-A detailed description of our modifications to QSilver and our experimental setup are presented in Sect.
+Although we use Brook and Chromium without modification, we have enhanced the Qsilver graphics architectural simulator (Sheaffer et al. 2004, 2005) to model the necessary aspects of the fragment pipeline.
+A detailed description of our modifications to Qsilver and our experimental setup are presented in Sect.
 3 and Sect.
 4.